 History of the Blackwell Bra

-When I did my surgical training, we wrapped patients in an Ace Elastic Bandage.
-In my fellowship training, we had a surgical compression bra that we instructed the patients to wear for six weeks.
-When I started my surgical practice in Fort Myers, we used a surgical bra with a front Velcro closure.
+“When I did my surgical training, we wrapped patients in an Ace Elastic Bandage,” says Dr. Blackwell.
+“In my fellowship training, we had a surgical compression bra that we instructed the patients to wear for six weeks.
+When I started my surgical practice in Fort Myers, Florida, we used a surgical bra with a front Velcro closure.
 Every patient complained — it was uncomfortable but more uncomfortable without it.
-I started wondering if I could make my own bra.
+I started wondering if I could make my own bra.”

-In May of 2011, patent attorneys advised me I had a patentable idea.
-In November of 2011, I applied for a patent for my “post-operative compression bra” and received my first patent in July, 2014.
-I now have three additional patents.
-I have two more items:
+In May of 2011, patent attorneys advised Dr. Blackwell that she had a patentable idea.
+In November of 2011, she applied for a patent for her “post-operative compression bra” and received the first patent in July 2014.
+She now has three additional patents and two more items:

 - Thoracic Compression Bra: a bra for women after heart and lung surgery

 - Drain Apron, to help manage drain bulbs after surgery

 Since 2013, Dr. Blackwell has worked with a seamstress who makes bras for her patients.
 She’s given away more than a thousand bras since 2014.